mattvenn/big-led-driver/README.md

 1. Ground (0v).
 2. Ground (0v).
 3. +5v - The supply for the driver chip.
 This can be from 3.3v to 5v.
 It should be the same level as the logic levels of your controller.
+So for a Raspberry Pi which operates at 3.3v it should be connected to 3.3v.
 4. +12v - The supply for the LEDs.
 Maximum 20V.
 Current is set with R1 (see notes below)
 5. SDI/SDO - Serial Data In on the left of the board and Out on the right of the board (for chaining)
 6. CLK - Clock